jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (b) is certified by the Registrar, or by a person authorised by the Registrar, as having been derived from a device or facility that records or stores information electronically or by other means—

 ### 365 Registrar's powers of inspection
-(1) The Registrar or a person authorised by the Registrar may,— do any of the following:
+(1) The Registrar or a person authorised by the Registrar may,—do any of the following:
   (a) for the purpose of—
     (i) ascertaining whether a company or a director of a company is complying, or has complied, with this Act or the Financial Reporting Act 1993; or
     (ii) ascertaining whether the Registrar should exercise any of his or her rights or powers under this Act or the Financial Reporting Act 1993; or